scbd/clearing-house-documentation/components/common/validation-error.md

+The table below provides descriptions for each error type that may appear in the "errors" property.
+These errors are intended to help identify missing or incorrect fields and values within the document parameter, enabling precise adjustments to meet validation requirements.

 | Error Type             | Description                           |
 | ---------------------- | ------------------------------------- |
 | Error.Mandatory        | Indicates a required field is missing. |